Disclosure: This article may contain affiliate links. Click here for more info.

 There is some real-world science to back the effectiveness of this tracker too.
 Third party evaluation with 5th graders found that previously inactive kids using Sqord increased their activity levels by 55%.

 Activities worth tracking don’t just occur on land.
-With the Sqord tracker, you never have to worry about taking it off.
 Those water balloon fights or swim meets can translate into big points inside the Sqord app!

 The Activity Pod can take a beating and keep on tracking.
 The lightweight wristbands are comfortable and extremely durable.